dafny-lang/dafny/docs/DafnyRef/Attributes.md

   that the type's values will fit in X, an error is generated.
   The names given above do not have to match the names in the target compilation language, just the characteristics of that type.
+  The C# compiler maps `udoublelong` and `doublelong` to `System.UInt128` and `System.Int128`, so generated projects that use them require .NET 7 or later.

 ### 11.1.3. `{:ignore}` (deprecated)
 Ignore the declaration (after checking for duplicate names).